Information Geometry Approach to Parameter Estimation in Hidden Markov Models: Introduction

 The remaining of this paper is organized as follows.
-Section \ref{s2} gives the brief summary of obtained results, which is crucial for understanding the structure of this paper.
-As a preparation, Section \ref{s3} reviews the fundamental facts for exponential family of transition matrices and its properties.
-Section \ref{s4} discusses partial observation model for Markovian process, in which, we can observe a part of random variables.
+Section \ref{s2} gives a brief summary of the obtained results, which is crucial for understanding the structure of this paper.
+As a preparation, Section \ref{s3} reviews the fundamental facts for an exponential family of transition matrices and its properties.
+Section \ref{s4} discusses the partial observation model for the Markovian process, in which, we can observe a part of random variables.
 Section \ref{s4-5} applies the model to the case of $k$-memory transition matrices.
-To apply our result to hidden Makovian process given in Fig. \ref{2model}, by reviewing the results of the paper \cite{LEH} for exponential family of pairs of transition matrices, Section \ref{s8} gives a proper parametrization.
-Section \ref{s6B} applies the result of Section \ref{s4} to the estimation of hidden Markovian process.
+To apply our result to the hidden Markovian process given in Fig. \ref{2model}, Section \ref{s8} gives a proper parametrization based on the results of the paper \cite{LEH} for an exponential family of pairs of transition matrices.
+Section \ref{s6B} applies the result of Section \ref{s4} to the estimation of the transition matrix of the hidden Markovian process.